 Our regular delivery trucks and trailers consist of F-550 pickup trucks and a 32′ trailer or a semi with a 40′-48′ trailer.
-We deliver for a charge depending on delivery location and size of your structure.
+We deliver pre-built sheds for a charge depending on the delivery location and size of your structure.
 Your site must be accessible by our truck and shed delivery trailer or accessible for us to use the Mule.
 If we do not have access to your site and we must bring your shed back to our shop, you will be charged an extra delivery fee.
-If we do not have access to your site, we can build your shed on site for an additional 30%.
+If we do not have access to your site, we can build your shed on-site for an additional 40%.
 We will deliver your structure directly to the prepared

 foundation.
 The delivery drivers are not responsible to do site preparations.